skills17/cypress-helpers/README.md

 - `npm test` - Run all tests once and show a nice output with the awarded points (useful for the competitors to see their points)
 - `npm run test:json` - Run all tests once and get a json output (useful for automated marking scripts)

-For international championships, it is also strongly recommended to set the [`--timezone` argument](#cli) to the timezone in which the championship takes place.
+For international championships, it is also strongly recommended setting the [`--timezone` argument](#cli) to the timezone in which the championship takes place.
-This helps avoiding time discrepancies between the development environment and the championship-site.
+This helps to avoid time discrepancies between the development environment and the championship-site.

 ## Usage